bahtiyartan/troia/docs/48File.rst

 	STRPATH = 'C:\TMP\sourcefile.txt';
 	STRPATH = '\Files\sourcefile.txt';

-Using relative paths on client side is not recommended, but it is more useful for server side to implement portable applications.
-Relative paths starts from the folder that application runs on.
+Using relative paths starts from user.dir on client side, but it is not recommended to use relative paths on client side.Relative paths is more useful for server side to implement portable applications, it starts from the folder that application runs on.

 GETUSERINFO() system function returns some useful information for file operations on client side such as file separator, temp folder etc. Here is some useful information, returned by GETUSERINFO method.
 For more information about the method plese see TROIA Help:

 ::